aavieux/portfolio-s3/README.md

 The software quality side includes many factors such as:

 1. Integrated Development Environments (IDEs):
     Choosing the right IDE for the technologies and languages you will use is crucial for a pleasant and easy work.
+I have schosen IntelliJ, because it is a perfect fit for the technologies I am using for the backend of my individual project, by having all the necessary plugins and tools to make my work lighter and more comfortable.
+   One more product that I have used from JetBrains is Webstorm.
+My frontend side is developed on different IDE, because it needs different kind of tools.
+The reason why I am using mostly JetBrains products is because I have worked with them before and I never had any     performance issues with them and everything just works as expected.

 2. Version Control Systems:
     Version control (Git) systems helped track the changes in the source code in both my individual project and the group project, collaborate with team members, and maintain a history of code modifications.